Alephbet/alephbet/README.md

 * Make sure your Google Universal analytics is set up.
 * [Download](https://github.com/gingerlime/alephbet/releases/latest) and include `alephbet.min.js` in the head section of your HTML.
-* Or include it your javascript module
+* Or import it in your javascript code

 ```javascript
 import {Experiment, Goal} from "alephbet" # ES6 module syntax